 • I also implant and manage devices, such as pacemakers, defibrillators, and cardiac resynchronization therapy (CRT) pacemakers or defibrillators. (dukehealth.org)

-• Based on types of cardiac rhythm management devices, the market is segmented into defibrillators, pacemakers, and cardiac resynchronization therapy devices. (medgadget.com)
+• Based on cardiac rhythm management devices, the market is divided into defibrillators and pacemakers. (researchandmarkets.com)

 • The purpose of this article was to review the current literature on COVID-19 and PA among adult patients with cardiovascular implantable electronic devices (CIEDs), including pacemakers, implantable cardioverter defibrillators (ICDs), cardiac resynchronization therapy devices, and implanted cardiac monitors, and its implications. (nursingcenter.com)